-The internal name of each item in the array can be printed in reverse order with because this would discard the entire array, throwing away all of our graphs and creating a new array whose elements all point to the NULLobject.
+Suppose we wanted to destroy the third (index = 2) graph.
+We can't simply say because this would discard the entire array, throwing away all of our graphs and creating a new array whose elements all point to the NULLobject.
 Instead, the way to make the reference count for the third graph become 0 is